paulolorenzobasilio/fantasy-premier-league-importer/README.md

 * * * * * cd /path-to-your-project && php artisan schedule:run >> /dev/null 2>&1
 ```
+By default the import of task scheduler runs every hour.

 After updating the crontab.
 Restart your cron.
 ```